openai/procgen/README.md

 * You should depend on a specific version of this library (using `==`) for your experiments to ensure they are reproducible.
 You can get the current installed version with `pip show procgen`.
 * This library does not require or make use of GPUs.
 * While the library should be thread safe, each individual environment instance should only be used from a single thread.
+The library is not fork safe unless you set `num_threads=0`.
+Even if you do that, `Qt` is not guaranteed to be fork safe, so you should probably create the environment after forking or not use fork at all.
 * Calling `reset()` early will not do anything, please re-create the environment if you want to reset it early.

 # Build from Source